jundalisay/superb/content/en/research/mohammad/quran/sura-077.md

-77. THE UNLEASHED
-(al-Mursalat)
+---
+title: "THE UNLEASHED (al-Mursalat)"
+heading: "Chapter 77a of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

-1. [The Day of Judgement will be] unleashed in succession.
+{{< s v="1" >}}  [The Day of Judgement will be] unleashed in succession.
 It will:
 - storm turbulently
 - scatter far and wide
 - separate decisively